This post contains affiliate links. Read my disclosure policy here.

 - If your waffle iron is not non-stick, lightly spray it with nonstick cooking spray otherwise leave it bare.

 - Spoon the amount of batter recommended by the manufacturer onto the hot waffle iron (typically, ¼-1/3 cup per waffle).
 Cook according to the manufacturer’s instructions until the waffle is golden brown.
-Let most of the steam dissipate before opening the waffle maker.
+Let the steam dissipate before opening the waffle maker.

 - Serve immediately or set them on a cooling rack to allow air to circulate and reduce moisture buildup.
 To keep waffles warm, place them on an oven-safe cooling/baking rack in a 200°F preheated oven as soon as they come out of the waffle maker.
 Do not stack or overlap them.